SINTEF-9012/proasense-adapter-human/README.md

 * mvn tomcat7:run-war

 ## User guide
-* the server must have been started after the steps above, for every module there is an url.
+* The server must have been started after the steps above, for every module there is an url.
 Different modules have different url, these url are described below parallel to their modules.
  1. human-inspectionreport    : http://localhost:8080/InspectionReportForm.html
  2. human-maintenancereport   : http://localhost:8080/MaintenanceReport.html
  3. human-materialcertificate : http://localhost:8080/materialCertificateForm.html
  4. human-materialchange      : http://localhost:8080/materialChangeForm.html
  5. human-productionplan      : http://localhost:8080/productionPlanForm.html
+* By visiting the url, different forms will appear in the browser, depending on the module being used.
+Fill the form of your  choice and click submit.